epam/edp-install/docs/user-guide/add-library.md

 # Add Library

-EDP Portal allows you to create a library, clone an existing repository with the library to your Version Control System (VCS), or using an external repository and importing a library to the environment.
+KubeRocketCI portal allows you to create a library, clone an existing repository with the library to your Version Control System (VCS), or using an external repository and importing a library to the environment.
 When a library is created or cloned, the system automatically generates a corresponding repository within the integrated VCS.
 You can create a library [in YAML](#YAML) or [via the two-step menu](#menu) in the dialog.

-To add a library, navigate to the **Components** section on the navigation bar and click **+ Create**:
+To add a library, navigate to the **Components** section on the navigation bar and click **+ Create component**:

   !![Create new library](../assets/user-guide/create_new_codebase.png "Create new library")